-João joined the ADF team at the beginning of 2014, advising on Design projects globally and running programmes across Architecture, Design and Fashion in the Americas.
-João has previously led on ADF projects in East Asia, and manages key programmes including the Lina Bo Bardi and Rogelio Salmona Fellowships, UK links with international Architecture and Design Biennales and Festivals, and oversees ADF's Residencies and Fellowships.
+João joined the ADF team at the beginning of 2014, advising on global projects and running programmes across Architecture, Design and Fashion in the Americas.
+João has previously led on ADF work in East Asia, and manages major programmes including the Lina Bo Bardi and Rogelio Salmona Fellowships, UK links with international Architecture and Design Biennales and Festivals, and oversees ADF's Residencies and Fellowships.

 From 2007 to 2012, João was Curator and Project Manager at Gallery 32, where he led the programme of exhibitions, screenings and talks.
-Gallery 32's main aim is to promote Brazilian visual culture, with a focus on modern and contemporary art, architecture and design.
+Gallery 32's main aim was to promote Brazilian visual culture, with a focus on modern and contemporary art, architecture and design.
 João has curated a number of design exhibitions, including Brazil Illustrated, and recently commissioned major ADF projects for UKMX, the year of cultural exchange between Mexico and the UK, including the UK Pavilion at Guadalajara Bookfair and Ways of Seeing, an installation by Morag Myerscough and Luke Morgan.
 João has also completed a number of temporary postings for the British Council overseas, as Director Arts in Mexico and Regional Director Arts in Europe.

 To contact João, email: joao(dot)guarantani(at)britishcouncil(dot)org